dlce-eva/dlce-eva/README.md

 Research data management at the Department of Linguistic and Cultural Evolution of the Max-Planck-Institute for Evolutionary Anthropology

+One of the main goals of out RDM efforts is making sure researchers can create [reproducible](doc/reproducibility.md) results.

 ## Environment

 RDM at DLCE is based on a handful of foundational tools and principles: